Police searching for 2 ‘escaped’ kangaroos in Ohio

-BREWSTER, Ohio (WJW) — The search is on for two escaped kangaroos in Northeast Ohio following multiple sightings, Brewster police confirmed to FOX 8 News.
+BREWSTER, Ohio (WJW) — The search is on for two escaped kangaroos in Northeast Ohio following multiple sightings.

+The first call came into the Brewster Police station Thursday night after someone spotted a baby kangaroo, Chief Nathan Taylor said.
+Then another person stopped at the station Saturday with a video of an adult kangaroo crossing State Route 93 (as seen above).

 “Never dreamed I’d run into this in my career,” Taylor admitted.
 “We believe they just escaped from somewhere.”